jtr0000/eJPT-Notes/3 - Enumeration/Enumeration.md

 Auxiliary modules in Metasploit are primarily used for tasks like scanning, discovery, and fuzzing, which means gathering information without actually exploiting anything.
 These modules can scan for open ports and identify services running on those ports, like FTP, SSH, or HTTP, and are useful in both the early information-gathering stage and the post-exploitation phase of a penetration test.

-**Why use auxiliary modules when Nmap is available?**
-While Nmap is a good for scanning networks but it requires direct access to the internal network, which you won’t always have until you gain control of a system within that network.
-Transferring Nmap to the internal system is possible but not recommended due to potential security risks and detection.

 ---
 #### Running Port Scan with Metasploit Auxiliary Modules